AndyBold/experiments/MetaGPT/README.md

 ## The run.

 - This is the raw log.
-It contains strings that confuse the Github Markdown parser, so you might want to look at the 'raw' version of this page is you're viewing this in Github.
 ---